 Leftovers (soups and stews that benefit from a night of mingling in the fridge) were the love of my life while I was at uni and when I first ventured into the workplace, saving me time and money.
 This practise didn't do much to increase the variety in my diet though it did save me from sandwich monotony.

-But the fact is that some dishes just don't improve.
+But the fact is: some dishes just don't improve.
 Take leftover risotto for example.. it never achieves its former glory reheated the day after.
 The flavours are all there but the texture leaves much to be desired (unless you had to patch a leaky roof).
 Its gluey texture IS, however, perfect for a magical transformation into wonderful little bites, arancini, perfect antipasti or as a snack with drinks.